 Many people turn to health insurance benefits before considering anything else because it helps them seek medical care when needed.
 They believe this is more than enough.
 Many people are unaware, however, that there are insurance products available to cover a portion of their wages if they become sick or disabled and are unable to work.

-In fact, according to Social Security Administration (SSA), 25% of all 20-year-olds will become disabled and unable to work for 90 days or more before they reach the age of 67.
+In fact, according to the Social Security Administration (SSA), 25% of all 20-year-olds will become disabled and unable to work for 90 days or more before they reach the age of 67.

 So, what is disability insurance?

-In general, disability insurance is a form of income insurance that replaces a portion of your pay should you get into a serious accident or develop a health problem that would prevent you from working for months or years on end.
+In general, disability insurance is a form of income protection that replaces a portion of your pay should you get into a serious accident or develop a health problem that would prevent you from working for months or years on end.
 When a health-related accident occurs, the focus on recovery becomes a priority over your finances.
 A backup would therefore be crucial to keep your finances flowing relatively smoothly.

 Loss of income due to unfortunate circumstances such as physical accidents or illnesses that lead to temporary or long-term disability involves considerable emotional baggage.
 And while a short-term halt to your income could potentially appear manageable, in the long run, it will deplete your savings and have a significant impact on your finances.